microsoft/pai/docs/manual/cluster-admin/how-to-uninstall-openpai.md

 ansible-playbook -i inventory/pai/hosts.yml reset.yml --become --become-user=root -e "@inventory/pai/openpai.yml"
 ```

-We recommend you to keep the folder `~/pai-deploy` for re-installation.
+We recommend you keep the folder `~/pai-deploy` for re-installation.

 ## <div id="lt100-uninstallation">Uninstallation Guide for OpenPAI < v1.0.0<div>

 ### Save your Data to a Different Place

-During the uninstallation of OpenPAI < `v1.0.0`, you cannot preserve any useful data: all jobs, user information, dataset will be lost inevitably and irreversibly.
-Thus, if you have any useful data in previous deployment, please make sure you have saved them to a different place.
+During the uninstallation of OpenPAI < `v1.0.0`, you cannot preserve any useful data: all jobs, user information, the dataset will be lost inevitably and irreversibly.
+Thus, if you have any useful data in the previous deployment, please make sure you have saved them to a different place.

 #### HDFS Data

 Before `v1.0.0`, PAI will deploy an HDFS server for you.
-After `v1.0.0`, the HDFS server won't be deployed and previous data will be removed in upgrade.
+After `v1.0.0`, the HDFS server won't be deployed and previous data will be removed in the upgrade.
 The following commands could be used to transfer your HDFS data:

 ``` bash
 # check data structure